 Well, at this moment, many will prepare to die and think of nothing, but not Leonsis.
 He prepared to live.

 He reflected on what truly mattered and all the potential and things he still had left to do, achievements he still had to experience, and also the joys and happiness he had still left to taste.

-The plane did not crash.
+Luckily, the plane did not crash.
 And after it landed safely, Leonsis reflect on the experience and came up with his “101 Things to Do Before I Die” List.

-The story of Ted Leonsis’ near-death experience in the plane crash that led to his awakening and reckoning was covered in this article by Washington Business Journal.
+The story of Ted Leonsis’ near-death experience in the plane crash that led to his awakening and reckoning was covered in this article by the Washington Business Journal.